My Travels to Threadx19 by Erik J. Mickelson

-Threadx19 was held this year at the Kona Kai resort in San Diego, CA February 17th -19th.
+Threadx19 recap.
+It was held this year at the Kona Kai resort in San Diego, CA February 17th -19th.

 The first presentation was Zazzle.com, a custom product printing company out of California.
-It was interesting to listen how the company can produce 1 unit efficiently without any setup fees.
-If you want 1 custom iphone case, they can print it.
+It was interesting to listen to how the company can produce 1 unit efficiently without any setup fees.
+If you want 1 custom iPhone case, they can print it.
 They really don’t compete with Amazon because they are all selling custom products.
-The product isn’t even created yet, until the customer creates it themself.
+The product isn’t even created yet until the customer creates it themself.

-The CEO of the Olympus group spoke about Human Resource and keeping employees engaged.
-One suggestion I loved, was the “Ask Brian” box which was a employee suggestion box.
+The CEO of the Olympus group spoke about Human Resources and keeping employees engaged.
+One suggestion I loved, was the “Ask Brian” box which was an employee suggestion box.
 Every payroll they would pull out a suggestion and give out $40.00 to the employee.
 Basically, the more suggestions you put in the box, the better chance you will have to win $40.00.
 Olympus has

 a top 10 list to keep employees engaged